 Hawaii Revised Statutes section 657-7 sets the filing deadline for almost all lawsuits arising from a car accident.
 This statute says: "Actions for the recovery of compensation for damage or injury to persons or property shall be instituted within two years after the cause of action accrued, and not after."

-Let's put this law in the context of a vehicle accident: If anyone was hurt in the crash -- whether a driver, passenger, motorcycle rider, bicyclist, or pedestrian -- or had their vehicle or other personal property damaged, they must get their lawsuit filed against any potential defendant within two years.
+Let's put this law in the context of a vehicle accident: If anyone was hurt in the—whether a driver, passenger, motorcyclist, bicyclist, electric scooter rider, or pedestrian—or had their vehicle or other personal property damaged, they must get their lawsuit filed against any potential defendant within two years.
 The same goes for anyone looking to file a lawsuit over damage to (or total loss of) a vehicle.
 For these lawsuits over car accident injuries or damage to a vehicle or other property, the two-year "clock" starts running on the date of the accident.

 If someone died as a result of the car accident, and their family member or a representative of the estate wants to file a wrongful death claim, the same two-year deadline applies, but the "clock" starts running on the day of the accident victim's death, which could be later than the date of the accident itself.